Agent End of Life

 You can deploy Windows On-Premises Agents, Self-Hosted Agents, or Endpoint Agents via Liongard's MSI Installer, Command line or PowerShell script using MSIEXEC, or via an RMM Script.

-You can deploy a Linux On-Premise Agent via our Linux Agent installation process.
+You can deploy a Linux On-Premises Agent via our Linux Agent installation process.

 Traffic to your Network/Websites

 Please note that by enabling inspections, you will see new traffic from Agent machines depending on the inspection type.
 In order to verify traffic you see in your network or against an external facing entity is coming from Liongard, check the IP of a specific Agent via the Admin > Agents screen on your Liongard dashboard.

 More details about finding the IP address of a specific Agent in Liongard can be found here.